Shreyas521032/AI-Data-Analyst-Insights-for-everyone/README.md

 # AI Data Analyst — Insights for Everyone

-> Streamlit AI Agent that ingests a CSV, performs cleaning & EDA, runs AI-assisted analysis & visualization, and produces downloadable reports — with a one-click “Run Full Analysis” mode.

 This repository contains a production-ready, extensible Streamlit application that implements an autonomous **AI Data Analysis Agent**.
 It takes user CSVs through a full pipeline (ingest → clean → EDA → user goal → AI analysis → visualizations → report), and includes safety/UX features such as silent visualization error handling, optional Gemini/OpenAI summarization, and a configurable workflow diagram.

 ---